yudaitnb/yudaitnb.github.io/_pages/students.md

 For more information about our ongoing projects, please visit our ["Projects"](https://prg.is.titech.ac.jp/projects/) page.

 ### Student Work
+#### Instute of Science Tokyo (formerly Tokyo Institute of Technology)
 - <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kasuya/">Satsuki Kasuya</a>.
-Tokyo Institute of Technology.
-2024.
 Co-supervised with Hidehiko Masuhara.<br>
+  - IPSJ PRO/PRO 2024-4: <a href="https://sigpro.ipsj.or.jp/pro2024-4/">Vython: a Language with Dynamic Version Checking for Gradual Updating</a>.

+#### Tokyo Institute of Technology
+- <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kasuya/">Satsuki Kasuya</a>.
+Co-supervised with Hidehiko Masuhara.<br>
   - APLAS'24 SRC: <a href="https://conf.researchr.org/details/aplas-2024/src-and-posters%3F/7/-SRC-Vython-a-Language-with-Dynamic-Version-Checking-for-Gradual-Updating">Vython: a Language with Dynamic Version Checking for Gradual Updating</a>. (<i><a href="https://conf.researchr.org/track/aplas-2024/src-and-posters%3F#audience-awards">Awarded</a></i>)
-  - IPSJ PRO/PRO 2024-4: <a href="https://sigpro.ipsj.or.jp/pro2024-4/">Vython: a Language with Dynamic Version Checking for Gradual Updating</a>.
 - <a class="font-weight-bold" href="https://prg.is.titech.ac.jp/people/kasuya/">Taito Suda</a>.
-Tokyo Institute of Technology.
-2024.
 Co-supervised with Hidehiko Masuhara.<br>
   - PRO 2024-1: <a href="https://sigpro.ipsj.or.jp/pro2024-1/">TensorSafeのテンソル形状一致検査方式の有向非巡回グラフモデルへの応用</a>.

 ## Former Students